apache/airflow/BREEZE.rst

 Installation
 ============

-Set your working directory to root of (this) cloned airflow repository.
+Set your working directory to root of (this) cloned repository.
 Run this command to install Breeze (make sure to use ``-e`` flag):

 .. code-block:: bash